 - 11. Sample V324500 was sent by RASL to ChemCentre under cover of a letter from Naomi Selvadurai of RASL to Mr J White of ChemCentre dated 11 December 2014. - 12.
 ChemCentre analysed sample V324500 and detected the presence of cobalt: - (1) in the urine sample at a concentration of 380 micrograms per litre, with a measurement of uncertainty of 38 micrograms per litre at equal to or greater than a 99.7% level of confidence; - (2) in the control sample at a concentration of 0.6 micrograms per litre. - 13.
 ChemCentre issued a Certificate of Analysis dated 22 December 2014. - 14.
 By letter dated 29 December 2014 to Dayle Brown of RVL (sent by email dated 29 December 2014), David Batty of RASL referred to the splitting of sample V318714 into samples V324500 and V326328 and enclosed ChemCentre's Certificate of Analysis dated 22 December 2014. - 15.
 Sample V326328 was sent by RASL to Hong Kong Jockey Club Racing Laboratory (HKJC) under cover of a letter from David Batty of RASL to Dr T Wan of HKJC dated 29 December 2014. - 16.
 HKJC analysed sample V326328 and detected the presence of cobalt in the urine sample at a concentration of about 410 micrograms per litre.
 The control solution was negative.
-HKJC issued a Test Report and Analysis Report each dated 10 January 2015 which recorded these results. - 17.
-By letter dated 12 January 2015 to Dayle Brown of RVL (sent by email dated 12 January 2015), measurement uncertainty for cobalt determination at the threshold concentration (200 micrograms per litre) of 20 micrograms per litre at >99.7% confidence.
+HKJC issued a Test Report and Analysis Report each dated 10 January 2015 which recorded these results. - By letter dated 12 January 2015 to Dayle Brown of RVL (sent by email dated 12 January 2015), David Batty of RASL sent a copy of HKJC's Test Report and Analysis. - 18.
+ChemCentre stored part of the A Sample which was sent to it by RASL on 8 October 2014.
+In December 2015, ChemCentre analysed that stored part of the A Sample and detected the presence of cobalt therein at a concentration of 380 micrograms per litre, with an expanded measurement uncertainty for cobalt determination at the threshold concentration (200 micrograms per litre) of 20 micrograms per litre at >99.7% confidence.
 ChemCentre issued a Certificate of Analysis dated 7 October 2015 which recorded this result.